Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: Auction types

 \subsubsection{Second-Price Sealed-Bid Auction (SPSB)}

-This is the simplest auction model (also known as Vickery auction) for determining the optimal request strategy or BNE for each bidding node, as stated in lemma~\ref{Thm: BNE_SPSB}, (proof: P91-94, theorem~$4.15$ in \cite{maschler_solan_zamir_2013}). \begin{lemma} In a second-price sealed-bid auction, the strategy $b_{k}=v_{k}$ weakly dominates all other strategies, $b~\in~\mathcal{B}, v~\in~\mathcal{V}, k~\in~\mathcal{K}$ \end{lemma} This emphasizes that the lemma \ref{Thm: BNE_SPSB} is not merely stating that truthful bidding is the BNE, but rather making a much stronger statement: bidding truthfully is the dominant strategy that maximizes each IoT device’s surplus $\mathcal{S}$ space, regardless of the opponents' bids.
-The winner node should pay the bidding amount of the second-highest bid as the price to the gateway.
-In other words, the IoT device $k \in \mathcal{K}$ with the highest valuation $v_{k}$ is assigned to a given STFS resource segment $n\in \mathcal{N}$ and $c_{[k]}^{n}=1$ taking into account the individual hypothesis $v_{h}^{k}$ and CSI $v_{g}^{k}$.
+Also known as a Vickrey auction, SPSB is a fundamental model for understanding optimal bidding strategies or BNE for each node, as established in the following lemma~\ref{Thm: BNE_SPSB}, (proof: P91-94, theorem~$4.15$ in \cite{maschler_solan_zamir_2013}). \begin{lemma} In a second-price sealed-bid auction, the strategy $b_{k}=v_{k}$ weakly dominates all other strategies, $b~\in~\mathcal{B}, v~\in~\mathcal{V}, k~\in~\mathcal{K}.$ \end{lemma} The winner node should pay the bidding amount of the second-highest bid as the price to the gateway.
+In other words, the IoT device, $k \in \mathcal{K}$ with the highest valuation $v_{k}$ is assigned to a given STFS resource segment, $n\in \mathcal{N}$ and $c_{[k]}^{n}=1$ taking into account the individual hypothesis $v_{h}^{k}$ and CSI $v_{g}^{k}$.
 Then, the gateway accepts the channel throughput $\gamma^{n}_{k}$ of $k^{th}$ node for fair resource $n$, which exactly matches with the channel throughput threshold $\Gamma^{th,n}_{k^{'}}$, of the IoT device $k^{'}$ that has the second highest bid $b_{k^{'}}$ (mirror the characteristics of node $k^{'}$-self) for the same STFS slot $n$, $(q_{k}^{[n]}=b_{{k^{'}}}^{[n]})$.
 Therefore, IoT device $k$ has the opportunity to decrease the power consumption of the transmit signal to satisfy only with second best SINR instead of the self-highest SINR for STFS slot $n$, $(\Gamma^{th,n}_{k^{'}} \leq \gamma^{n}_{k})$.
 Additionally, resource sharing in accordance with the flow of priority could further enhance guaranteed fair resource allocation.